sharmavins23/sharmavins23/README.md

 architecture to circuit designing to web development, I've messed around with a lot and I'm nowhere near done.

-I love to learn as much as I love to teach, and even though I'm currently a student, I hope to share what I know as much as possible.
+I love to learn as much as I love to teach, and I hope to share what I know as much as possible.

 Take a look at some of my various projects!